ASAP (TV program): ASAP Mania (2003–2005)

-In May 2003, the show was reformatted as ASAP Mania, after it lost its top-rating status to SOP Rules.
-Some original main hosts like Ariel Rivera and Pops Fernandez later on left the show while Martin Nievera and Zsa Zsa Padilla started hosting the show on a semi-regular basis.
+In April 2003, the show was reformatted as ASAP Mania, after it lost its top-rating status to SOP Rules.
+Consequently, some original main hosts like Ariel Rivera and Pops Fernandez later on left the show while Martin Nievera and Zsa Zsa Padilla started hosting the show on a semi-regular basis.
 The biggest talent acquisitions of the show, however, were Gary Valenciano and Kuh Ledesma who joined in to replaced Rivera and Fernandez.
 Valenciano and Ledesma signed exclusive contracts with ABS-CBN and also shared the former's creative inputs to make the show more interesting.
 In addition, Valenciano also celebrated his 20th showbiz anniversary on that show earlier that year.

 Some ASAP segments like Star in a Million and Victim became a hit with the viewers that the ABS-CBN management decided to turn both segments into full-length shows on weekend primetime in November of that year.
 The move resulted in the network regaining lost audience share on weekends as both shows rated high against their rival counterparts.